-In all of these cases, the availability of large quantities of labeled data was critical.
+In all of these cases, the availability of large quantities of labelled data was critical.

-On the other hand, progress with deep unsupervised architectures has been slower, with the established approaches with a probabilistic footing being the Deep Belief Network (DBN) (Hinton et al., 2006) and the Deep Boltzmann Machine (DBM) (Salakhutdinov and Hinton, 2009).
-Although single-layer unsupervised learners are fairly well developed and used to pre-train these deep models, jointly training all the layers with respect to a single unsupervised criterion remains a challenge, with a few techniques arising to reduce that difficulty (Montavon and Muller, 2012; Goodfellow et al., 2013).
-In contrast to recent progress toward joint supervised training of models with many layers, joint unsupervised training of deep models remains a difficult task.
+On the other hand, progress with deep unsupervised architectures has been slower, with the established approaches with a probabilistic footing being the Deep Belief Network (DBN) (Hinton et al., 2006) and the deep Boltzmann machine (DBM) (Salakhutdinov & Hinton, 2009).
+Although singlelayer unsupervised learners are fairly well developed and used to pre-train these deep models, jointly training all the layers with respect to a single unsupervised criterion remains a challenge, with a few techniques arising to reduce that difficulty (Goodfellow et al., 2013; Montavon & Muller, 2012).
+In contrast to recent progress towards joint supervised training of models with many layers, joint unsupervised training of deep models remains a difficult task.

-In particular, the normalization constant involved in complex multimodal probabilistic models is often intractable and this is dealt with using various approximations (discussed below) whose limitations may be an important part of the difficulty for training and using deep unsupervised, semi-supervised or structured output models.
+In particular, the normalization constant involved in complex multimodal probabilistic models is often intractable, and this is dealt with using various approximations (discussed below) whose limitations may be an important part of the difficulty for training and using deep unsupervised, semi-supervised or structured output models.

-Though the goal of training large unsupervised networks has turned out to be more elusive than its supervised counterpart, the vastly larger available volume of unlabeled data still beckons for efficient methods to model it.
-Recent progress in training supervised models raises the question: can we take advantage of this progress to improve our ability to train deep, generative, unsupervised, semi-supervised or structured output models?
+Though the goal of training large unsupervised networks has turned out to be more elusive than its supervised counterpart, the vastly larger available volume of unlabelled data still beckons for efficient methods to model it.
+Recent progress in training supervised models raises the question: can we take advantage of this progress to improve our ability to train deep, generative, unsupervised, semi-supervised (Goodfellow et al., 2015), transfer learning (Galanti et al., 2016; Yosinski et al., 2014) or structured output (Li et al., 2013) models?